 This project is coordinated by Howard Parsons.
 The Travelin’ Appalchians Revue was founded in 2015 by Howard Parsons and Jonathan Tyler Grady.

 Bryan Richards is the visual art coordinator for the Travelin’ Appalachians Revue.
-Richards is the brain behind the Morgantown-based design studio Pizza Wizard.
+Richards is the brain behind the Morgantown-based design studios Best Virginia and Pizza Wizard.
 His background is in printmaking, comics illustration and West Virginia history.
 He knows more WV ghost stories than you do.

 Cassie Lopez lives in Nashville, TN and makes comics, photos and music but it’s all pretty low-key. cassielopez.bandcamp.com